With So Many Different Denominations Who Is Going To Heaven?

 Gal 5:20 idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies,

-Gal 5:21 envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told
+Gal 5:21 envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time

 past, that those who practice such things will not inherit the kingdom of God.